Most job applicants underestimate questions about their working experience, or about their education.

-They start talking about each and every job they had, and they do so in great detail.
-It’s a clear sign that they do not listen carefully, that they do not speak to the point.
-A good secretary can not afford something like that in her job.
-She should be an excellent listener.
+For us, the interviewers, it is a clear sign that they do not listen carefully, that they do not talk to the point.
+A good secretary can not afford such weaknesses.
+Oppositely, she should be an excellent listener.

 Focus on important things

 Some secretaries speak about their former bosses, complaining, revealing information (sometimes confidential information), referring to reasons why they left their last job.
 However, this is the worst thing you can do in an interview.

 If you decide to talk about your previous boss in an interview (or if you are asked to do so), you should talk nicely about them.